THU-BPM/MarkLLM/README.md

 - pytorch
 - pip install -r requirements.txt

-*Tips:* If you wish to utilize the EXPEdit algorithm, you will need to import for .pyx file,
+*Tips:* If you wish to utilize the EXPEdit or ITSEdit algorithm, you will need to import for .pyx file, take EXPEdit as an example:

 - run `python watermark/exp_edit/cython_files/setup.py build_ext --inplace`
 - move the generated `.so` file into `watermark/exp_edit/cython_files/`

 #### Invoking watermarking algorithms